Solo travel is daring, liberating, rejuvenating. It feels a little bit naughty, like getting away with something.

 Decide how much you want to drive daily and weekly.

 I settled on roughly six hours per day, five days per week.
-I thought this would be a fairly light schedule, especially after years of driving from northern Virginia to my parents’ home outside Boston.
+I thought this would be a fairly light schedule, especially after years of driving from northern Virginia to my parents’ home in Massachusetts.
 I’ve seen some travel bloggers write about driving 12 hours in a day, and great for them if that’s what they like.
 But for me, the point of the journey was the journey, and I wanted to spend more time exploring out of the car than in it.
 I also knew that I’d have daily and weekly blogging responsibilities, that I like wearing frequently washed clothes, and that God gave us a weekly day of rest for a reason.
 As it turned out, even this light and flexible schedule became pretty tiring after five weeks, and I started slowing down by the time I made it back to the southeast.

 Write up a nightly to-do list.